Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Introduction

 \section{Introduction}

 In this paper, we consider the (real-valued) phase retrieval problem, which aims to recover a signal $\bx \in \bbR^n$ from noisy magnitude-only measurements:

-where $\ba_i \in \bbR^n$ is the $i$-th sensing vector, and $\eta_i$ is the additive noise term.
+where $\ba_i \in \bbR^n$ is the $i$-th sensing vector, and $\eta_i$ represents additive noise.
 This problem arises naturally in areas such as diffraction imaging, X-ray crystallography, microscopy, optics and astronomy~\cite{candes2015phase}, where it is often difficult or even impossible to observe the linear measurements directly, and one can only record the magnitudes or intensities (squared magnitudes).

 In many real applications, to reduce the required number of measurements, it is of interest to exploit structure in the signal being estimated.
 In particular, for applications related to signal processing and imaging, it is well-known that the underlying signal typically admits a sparse or approximately sparse representation in some known basis~\cite{mallat1999wavelet}.
 Motivated by this, and considering the popularity of the standard compressive sensing (CS) problem~\cite{Fou13}, the sparse phase retrieval problem has attracted significant research interest.